-What about using Acetyl Propionyl instead of Diacetyl?
+What about using Acetyl Propionyl instead?

 While conducting your own research into diacetyl, you might have come across another chemical called acetyl propionyl (aka 2,3 pentanedione).
 When the inhalation safety concerns of diacetyl established itself, the flavourings industry developed a substitute called acetyl propionyl that gave the same buttery flavour profile.

 Its chemical structure is very similar to diacetyl since acetyl propionyl is a 5-carbon alpha-diketone and diacetyl is a 4-carbon alpha-diketone.
 So the flavourings industry solved the problem?
 Not really, no. Recent studies document that inhalation exposure to acetyl propionyl causes airway epithelial damage that is similar to diacetyl in laboratory studies.

 Diacetyl and e-cigarettes